AdaCore/spark2014/docs/lrm/source/packages.rst

    * mode **in out**: the formal parameter is considered to have all properties; Async_Readers => True, Async_Writers => True, Effective_Reads => True, Effective_Writes => True.
 The actual
-     parameter in a subprogram call must be Volatile have all of these properties set to True.
+     parameter in a subprogram call must be Volatile and have all of these properties set to True.

    .. ifconfig:: Display_Trace_Units